bjascob/amr_coref/README.md

 ```

 ## Project Status
 **!!
-The following papers have GitHub projects/code that are better scoring and may be a preferable solution..**
+The following papers have GitHub projects/code that are better scoring and may be a preferable solution.**
+See the uploaded file in [#1](https://github.com/bjascob/amr_coref/issues/1) for a quick view of scores.
 * [VGAE as Cheap Supervision for AMR Coreference Resolution](https://github.com/IreneZihuiLi/VG-AMRCoref)
 * [End-to-end AMR Coreference Resolution](https://github.com/Sean-Blank/AMRcoref)